By Lauren Wanko

 Greenwood replied, “It’s difficult, but at the same time it’s so peaceful, because they are absolutely getting the very best they can get until they take their last breath here.”

 “When they pass it’s very sad, but you put your shoulders back and says it’s a job well done.
-We did it right,” said Michelle.
+We did it right,” said Michele.

 The couple’s kitchen counter is covered with medications and bowls for the next meal.
 Dogs lounge throughout the house on sofas and toddler beds.

-“I want this to be as good as anyone’s home is, so that they’re not missing out by not being adopted,” Michelle said.
+“I want this to be as good as anyone’s home is, so that they’re not missing out by not being adopted,” Michele said.

 Bob is showered with love from volunteer Dawn Cooper.
 She buys him dog peanut butter pies, his favorite.
 In August, shelter staffers said the dog wouldn’t survive a month, says Cooper.